Mayo Clinic Care Network Content

 Before your appointment, you might want to:

-• Write down questions to ask your health care provider.
-That way, you won't forget anything important that you want to ask, and you can make the most of your time with your health care provider.
+• Write down questions to ask your healthcare team.
+That way, you won't forget what you want to ask.

 • Am I in labor?

-• Is there anything I can do to help prolong my pregnancy?
+• Is there anything I can do to keep from delivering early?

 • Are there any treatments that could help the baby?

-• What signs or symptoms should prompt me to go to the hospital?
+• What symptoms should make me go to the hospital?

 • What are the risks if my baby is born now?